-This WLL phone was placed into simulated call mode (GSM850, PCS GSM) using manufacturers test codes.
+The WLL phone was placed into a simulated call using a base station simulator in a shielded chamber.

 Such test signals offer a consistent means for testing SAR and are recommended for evaluating SAR [4].
 When test modes are not available or inappropriate for testing a WLL phone, the actual transmission is activated through a base station simulator or similar equipment.
 See data pages for actual procedure used in measurement.